pablosanjose/Quantica.jl/docs/src/manual.md

 - Computing Green functions of Hamiltonians or open Hamiltonians using a range of solvers
 - Computing observables from Green functions, such as spectral densities, current densities, local and nonlocal conductances, Josephson currents, critical currents, transmission probabilities, etc.

+!!! tip "Check the docstrings"
-!!! tip Full usage instructions on all Quantica functions can be obtained within the Julia REPL by querying its docstrings.
+    Full usage instructions on all Quantica functions can be obtained within the Julia REPL by querying its docstrings.
 For example, to obtained details on the `hamiltonian` function or on the available `LatticePresets`, just type `?hamiltonian` or `?LatticePresets`.

-# Glossary
+## Glossary

 - `Sublat`: a sublattice, representing a number of identical sites within the unit cell of a bounded or unbounded lattice.
 Each site has a position in an `E`-dimensional space (`E` is called the embedding dimension).
 All sites in a given `Sublat` will be able to hold the same number of orbitals, and they can be thought of as identical atoms.
 Each `Sublat` in a `Lattice` can be given a unique name, by default `:A`, `:B`, etc.
 - `Lattice`: a collection of `Sublat`s plus a collection of `L` Bravais vectors that define the periodicity of the lattice.
 A bounded lattice has `L=0`, and no Bravais vectors.
 A `Lattice` with `L > 0` can be understood as a periodic (unbounded) set of unit cells, each containing a set of sites, each of which belongs to a different sublattice.